chetnashah/javawork/androidbasics/LifeCycle.md

 `Note`: on_pause, we don't say "Paused" state, but we say `STARTED` state. similarly on_stop, we don't say `STOPPED` state, instead we say `CREATED` state.

-ON_CREATE, ON_START, ON_RESUME events in this class are dispatched after the LifecycleOwner's related method returns.
-ON_PAUSE, ON_STOP, ON_DESTROY events in this class are dispatched before the LifecycleOwner's related method is called.
 For instance, ON_START will be dispatched after onStart returns, ON_STOP will be dispatched before onStop is called.
 This gives you certain guarantees on which state the owner is in.

 ## Events

 The lifecycle events that are dispatched from the framework and the Lifecycle class.
 These events map to the callback events in activities and fragments.

+### Event ordering

+`ON_CREATE`, `ON_START`, `ON_RESUME` events in this class are dispatched after the LifecycleOwner's related method returns.
+`ON_PAUSE`, `ON_STOP`, `ON_DESTROY` events in this class are dispatched before the LifecycleOwner's related method is called.

 ## States